josevnz/rpm_query/Writting and Unit testing an application that can query the RPM database with Python.md

 *How good is this code without testing*?

 You definitely want to automate the testing of your code.
-Unit testing is different than other types of testing.
+Unit testing is different from other types of testing.
 Overall, it makes your application more robust because it ensures the smallest components of your application behave correctly (and it works better if you [do it after every change](https://martinfowler.com/articles/continuousIntegration.html) in your code)

 In this case, python [unittest](https://docs.python.org/3/library/unittest.html) is nothing more than a class automates proving if a function behaves correctly.

 ## What is a [good unit test](https://www.artofunittesting.com/)?
 * It is small (if a method is testing more than one feature it means it should be split into more tests)
-* It is self contained.
+* It is self-contained.
 Ideally should not have external dependencies like databases or application servers.
 Sometimes you can replace those dependencies with [Mock objects](https://docs.python.org/3/library/unittest.mock.html) that can mimic a part of the system and even allow you to simulate failures.
 * It is repeatable.
 The result of running your test should be the same.
 For that you maye need to clean before and after running a test ([setUp(), tearDown()](https://docs.python.org/3/library/unittest.html#unittest.TestCase.setUp))

 I wrote a [unit test](https://github.com/josevnz/rpm_query/blob/main/tests/test_rpm_query.py) for the `reporter.rpm_query.QueryHelper` class:
-* The code has several assertions that must be true in order to pass the each test case.
+* The code has several assertions that must be true in order to pass the test case.
 * I do not use Mock objects because the RPM framework is so ingrained into Fedora/ RedHat it is guaranteed the real database will be there.
-Also the tests are non-destructive.
+Also, the tests are non-destructive.

 ```python
 """